f-oni/DevOps_Training_Projects/working_with_text_editor/Readme.md

  ![image](https://github.com/user-attachments/assets/d09a7f39-9df1-4c97-8b85-e3b54db681de)

- The letter **i** on the keyboard was used to enter the insert mode
+ The letter **i** on the keyboard was used to get into the insert mode

  ![image](https://github.com/user-attachments/assets/0194f063-c4dc-43a3-9de4-df0591cbd904)

- The following texts were entered in the insert mode as shown below:
+ The following lines of text were entered in the insert mode as shown below:
- Hello, this is a vim hands-on project.
+ *Hello, this is a vim hands-on project.
- Welcome to derey.io.
+ Welcome to derey.io.*

  ![image](https://github.com/user-attachments/assets/7cf98144-e534-46e3-9544-013540a2adcf)